cldeluna/vagrant-ios-xe/README.md

 ###Instructions:

-You will need download the csr1000v iso from cisco.com.
+You will need to download the csr1000v iso image from cisco.com.
-Once you have the iso bring up a VM accepting all the defaults but these:
+Once you have the iso image bring up a new VM in VirtualBox accepting all the defaults but these:

 * Name - csr1000v